torchmd/torchmd-net/README.md

     cd torchmd-net
     ```

 2. Install the dependencies in environment.yml.
-You can do it via pip, but we recommend [Mambaforge](https://github.com/conda-forge/miniforge/#mambaforge) instead.
+You can do it via pip, but we recommend [Mambaforge](https://github.com/conda-forge/miniforge/#mambaforge) instead:

-3. Create an environment and activate it:
     ```shell
     mamba env create -f environment.yml
     mamba activate torchmd-net
     ```

-4. CUDA enabled installation
+3. CUDA enabled installation
    You can skip this section if you only need a CPU installation.

 	```shell